Who was 'satan' in 1st Chronicles 21v1?

 Adapted from an article by D. F. Matthews (1962).

 And another question must be answered.
 Why did God punish Israel when it was David who had sinned?
-David faced this dilemma in 1 Chronicles 21.
-17, but received no answer from God.
-It is significant that when David sinned over the matter of Bathsheba and Uriah, God's judgment was exactly what David prayed for here - judgment upon him and his "house" - cp 2 Samuel 12: 9-13.
+David faced this dilemma in 1st Chronicles 21v17, but received no answer from God.
+It is significant that when David sinned over the matter of Bathsheba and Uriah, God's judgment was exactly what David prayed for here - judgment upon him and his "house" - cp 2nd Samuel 12v9-13.

-There must be an explanation which is consistent with Ezekiel 18: 4, 20.
+There must be an explanation which is consistent with Ezekiel 18v4, 20.
 Because it is recorded that "the anger of Yahweh was kindled "against Israel", it must be that David was not alone in his failure of faith - rather, it was shared by the nation as a whole (with the exception of those like Joab, who tried to dissuade David from his sinful action).
+A good indication of the fear displayed by Israel in general towards the Philistines is found in 2nd Samuel 23v9-11.
+Contrast this with the courage displayed by "the mighty men whom David had", v8-39.
 And therefore the nation as a whole was judged.
 It may well be that the "seventy thousand men" who fell had shared in his lack of faith.
 However, in the absence of revelation, this matter cannot be definitively answered.